- Home

 Using a Trust to help facilitate the passing on of assets to designated Beneficiaries provides that peace of mind and certainty that specific assets are going to the people you want to receive them.
 Especially when considering children or people under the age of 18, by holding assets in a Trust, it allows them to receive them when they turn an appropriate legal age.

-Why should I use a legal expert to help?
+Why should I use a legal expert to help when creating a Trust?

 With such variety in the types of Trust available, it is important you make the right choice for your circumstances.
 By contacting the Wills, Probate & Trusts team at Winns, they can discuss your situation, identify the specifics and provide guidance on what best suits your needs.
 You’ve also got that reassurance that the process is being handled by someone with experience, who will diligently ensure all aspects are covered.